Agnes Chow: Police headquarters assembly case

-On 2 December 2020, Agnes Chow was sentenced to 10 months in jail (Joshua Wong — 13.5 months, Ivan Lam — 7 months).
-A judge in the trial, West Kowloon Magistrate Wong Sze-lai, pronounced accusation: "The defendants called on protesters to besiege the headquarters and chanted slogans that undermine the police force".
-Amnesty International condemned the sentencing, saying that the Chinese authorities "send a warning to anyone who dares to openly criticise the government that they could be next".
+At the sentencing trial, Agnes Chow was sentenced to 10 months in jail.
+The judge, Magistrate Wong Sze-lai, stated: "The defendants called on protesters to besiege the headquarters and chanted slogans that undermine the police force".
+The sentencing was condemned by Amnesty International, who stated that the Chinese authorities sent "a warning to anyone who dares to openly criticise the government that they could be next".

 She was initially imprisoned at the medium-security Lo Wu Correctional Institution.
 On 31 December 2020, local media reported that Chow had been transferred to the maximum-security Tai Lam Centre for Women (where she was previously remanded), after she was classified as a Category A prisoner.
+She has stated this imprisonment left her with PTSD and depression.

 On 12 June 2021, Chow was released from prison after serving nearly seven months of her sentence.
-Some supporters gathered outside to welcome her dressed in black and with yellow masks, shouting slogans in Cantonese related to the protests.
+Authorities did not cite a reason for her early release.
+Some supporters gathered outside to welcome her dressed in black and with yellow masks, a symbol of the protests, while shouting slogans in Cantonese related to the protests.
+On 28 June 2021, local Hong Kong media reported that Chow's Facebook profile had been deleted.
+Chow did not respond to reporter questions on whether she deleted her profile on her own.

 International responses

-United States

-US House of Representative Speaker Nancy Pelosi issued a statement calling "China’s brutal sentencing of these young champions of democracy in Hong Kong" as "appalling".
-Pelosi further called on the world to denounce "this unjust sentencing and China’s widespread assault on Hong Kongers."
-US Senator Marsha Blackburn also called the sentence destroying "any semblance of autonomy in Hong Kong."

-United Kingdom

-UK Foreign Minister Dominic Raab issued a statement urging "Hong Kong and Beijing authorities to bring an end to their campaign to stifle opposition" in response to the prison sentences of the three pro-democracy activists.

-Japan

-Japan's government spokesperson Katsunobu Kato in a regular news conference expressed Japan's "increasingly grave concerns about the recent Hong Kong situation such as sentences against three including Agnes Chow".

-Taiwan
+The sentencing prompted responses from political figures across the world: U.S. Speaker of the House of Representatives Nancy Pelosi and U.S. Senator Marsha Blackburn both issued statements criticizing the decision.
+Spokespeople for the governments of the United Kingdom, Germany, and Japan also issued statements criticising the decision.
+For example, UK Foreign Minister Dominic Raab called it a "campaign to stifle opposition" and urged an end.

-The Overseas Community Affairs Council (OCAC) issued a statement referencing to the Mainland Affairs Council (MAC) that "the decision to imprison Joshua Wong, Agnes Chow, and Ivan Lam represents a failure by the Hong Kong government to protect the people's political rights and freedom of speech".
+The Taiwanese Overseas Community Affairs Council (OCAC) issued a statement that "the decision to imprison...
+Agnes Chow... represents a failure by the Hong Kong government to protect the people's political rights and freedom of speech".
+Multiple media outlets in Japan have referred to her as the "Goddess of Democracy" (民主の女神) for her role in Hong Kong's pro-democracy movement.

-Germany

-Maria Adebahr, a Germany's foreign ministry spokesperson, stated that the prison terms are "another building block in a series of worrisome developments that we have seen in connection with human and civil rights in Hong Kong during the last year."